 Step 3 Approach accredited agencies for advice

-You should approach one of the agencies accredited by MSF and the Ministry of Civil Affairs of PRC to handle adoption of children from PRC that is either TOUCH Family Services Ltd or Fei Yue Community Services.
+You should approach one of the agencies accredited by MSF and the Ministry of Civil Affairs of PRC to handle adoption of children from PRC that is either TOUCH Community Services Ltd or Fei Yue Community Services.
 The agency will advise you on whether you meet the requirements of CCCWA and the children offered by CCCWA.
 The agency will also liaise with the CCCWA on your behalf.